ShirishSaxena/AddressBook-SpringBoot-API/README.md

 # AddressBook-SpringBoot-API
 Simple springboot API for addressBook with redis cache.
 Supports all REST controllers and have custom error handling for every specific case.

+## Updates
+	* 20-Jan-2022
+	   = Added support to get by phoneNo to method that gets record by either Id or email.
+	   - Changed getMapping from /api/get/ to /api/
+	   - Improved code to get records by id/email/phoneNo (all 3 are unique)
+	   - Added redis cache to more methods with cacheEvict key entries on save/saveAll/Update/delete.

 ### Setup

 1. **Clone the application**